Missouri governor signs bill banning abortions at 8 weeks

 JEFFERSON CITY, Mo.
 (AP) — Missouri Gov. Mike Parson on Friday signed a bill that bans abortions on or beyond the eighth week of pregnancy without exceptions for cases of rape or incest, making it among the most restrictive abortion policies in the nation.

 Under the law that comes into force Aug.
 28, doctors who violate the eight-week cutoff could face five to 15 years in prison.
+Women who terminate their pregnancies cannot be prosecuted.
 A legal challenge is expected, although it’s unclear when that might occur.

 The measure includes exceptions for medical emergencies, such as when there is a risk of death or permanent physical injuries to “a major bodily function of the pregnant woman.”
-But women who find themselves pregnant after being raped or subjected to incest will not be allowed to abort after eight weeks.
-Women who terminate their pregnancies cannot be prosecuted under the law.
+But the lack of exceptions women who find themselves pregnant after being raped or subjected to incest has drawn sharp criticism, including from wealthy GOP donor David Humphreys, a Missouri businessman, who had urged the Republican governor to veto the bill and called it “bad public policy.”

-When pressed last week on the rape and incest issue, Parson, a Republican, told reporters that “all life has value.”
-President Donald Trump has said he supports exceptions in cases of rape and incest in abortion bans.
+“I have to believe that the politicians in Jeff City that voted for this bill would themselves support their wives or daughters’ right to choose if their loved ones were raped,” Humphreys said.

-Missouri businessman David Humphreys, a wealthy Republican donor, had urged Parson to veto the bill.
+Greg Blair, a consultant who released Humphreys’ statement, told The Associated Press on Friday that Humphreys would be willing to fund a possible ballot initiative to repeal the legislation.

 Alabama’s governor signed a bill on May 15 making performing an abortion a felony in nearly all cases.
 Supporters have said they hope to provoke a legal challenge that will eventually force the U.S. Supreme Court to revisit its landmark 1973 Roe v.
 Wade ruling that legalized abortion nationally.